The Defend Command

 - There's also Detect, which is pretty much the same thing.
 Also, some moves raise defense stats, like Harden, Defense Curl, Withdraw and Vespiquen's Defend Order

 - Pokémon X and Y brings us Aegislashnote and its signature move King's Shield.
 It is similar to protect, except any attacker who used a contact move also gets their attack lowered by 2 levels.
+It can't block status moves, however.

 - The Paper Mario series has a real-time equivalent: pressing A just before an attack hits Mario or his partner will reduce the damage taken by 1 and protect from any side effects the attack would have had (such as poisoning).